 21. Pale Swallowtail

-In the state of California, one of the most common species of huge butterflies is called the Pale Swallowtail (Papilio eurymedon).
+One of California’s most common species of huge butterflies is the Pale Swallowtail (Papilio eurymedon).

 Even though it doesn’t have nearly as many individuals as the Western Tiger Swallowtail, this species can still be found in significant numbers in the area.

-You can locate Pale Swallowtails either in clearings in the woods or close to bodies of water such as lakes, rivers, and ponds.
+Pale Swallowtails can be found in wooded clearings or near bodies of water such as lakes, rivers, and ponds.

-To reach the water that is rich in nutrients, male Pale Swallowtails will munch their way through the muck.
+To reach the water rich in nutrients, male Pale Swallowtails will munch their way through the muck.

-The size of the Pale Swallowtail and its wings’ colors make it easy to spot in its natural habitat.
+The Pale Swallowtail’s size and wings’ colors make it easy to spot in its natural habitat.

 This kind of butterfly, which looks a lot like zebra butterflies and has a wing span of between 3 and 4.5 inches on average, has a black-and-white coloration.

-Pale Swallowtails’ wings have bands of black and white that alternate with one another.
+Pale Swallowtails’ wings have bands of black and white that alternate.
 You can find bands in contrasting black and white on both the butterfly’s forewings and hindwings.

-This particular kind of butterfly has a black head, and a body marked with two white stripes running longitudinally.
+This kind of butterfly has a black head and a body marked with two white stripes running longitudinally.

-Across the entirety of the wings may be seen distinct black borders.
+Across the entirety of the wings, distinct black borders may be seen.
 On the underside of the wings, there are white shapes in the shape of half-moons and tiny white stripes that run along the black edges.

 In addition, the species has blue, yellow, and orange markings on the lower hindwings and two black and white tails.